SitecoreSupport/Sitecore.Support.169122/readme.md

 **169124**: Some index fields (latestversion, isclone) are not modified during index update

+**147386**: Search should return documents which match all terms in a phrase.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.166318/blob/master/LICENSE).